-If you're looking for easy dollar store crafts then you've hit the jackpot.
-I'm sharing one of my favorite dollar store crafts, DIY Sharpie plates with full instructions and some inspiration to get you started.
+If you're looking for easy dollar-store crafts then you've hit the jackpot.
+I'm sharing one of my favorite dollar store crafts, DIY Sharpie plates.
+I've got full instructions and inspiration.

 DIY Sharpie Plates and Dinnerware

 First things first.
-You're going to need just a few things to get started.
+You need to gather your supplies.
 You'll need at least 1 plate for every person in your group.
-We got ours from our local Dollar Tree and they were (you guessed it) $1 each.
-We also got oil-based Sharpie pens for each table.
-We chose black for the simplicity's sake, but they are also available in a rainbow of colors (and in a medium width too).
+We got ours from the local Dollar Tree.
+They were (you guessed it) $1 each.
+We also purchased oil-based Sharpie pens for each table.
+While we chose black for simplicity's sake, there are also available in a rainbow of colors (and in a medium width too).

 You'll also need rubbing alcohol and cotton balls and cotton swabs to have on hand in case you make a mistake.
 If your plate is dirty or dusty, be sure to wipe it with alcohol and let dry before you start.

 Then, choose your favorite quote, Bible verse, or anything else your heart desires and start drawing.

 DIY Sharpie Plate Inspiration

 This is a great idea to celebrate your family.

 Isaiah 12:2 inspirational DIY Sharpie plate.

 Philippians 2:13.
 I loved seeing everyone's favorite verses take shape with this craft.